Hurry. Hurry. There are really just a few tickets left to hear one of the world’s foremost experts in antibiotic resistance, Professor Tim Walsh.

-Every year our charity puts on an Annual Lecture to coincide with our AGM.
-We are delighted to announce that this year’s lecturer will be Professor Tim Walsh, BSc, Post.
+Each year our charity puts on an Annual Lecture to coincide with our AGM.
+This year’s lecturer, Professor Tim Walsh, BSc, Post.
 Grad.
 Dip.
-Immun/Micro, PhD, DSc, FRCPath of the Institute of Infection and Immunity, School of Medicine, Cardiff University.
-The title of Tim’s talk is ‘Understanding One Health Approaches to AMR: Dream or Scream?
-Professor Walsh is one of the world’s leading experts on AMR.
+Immun/Micro, PhD, DSc, FRCPath of the Institute of Infection and Immunity, School of Medicine, Cardiff University will talk on ‘Understanding One Health Approaches to AMR: Dream or Scream?
 Tim is particularly interested in the molecular epidemiology of AMR and has published extensively.

 Prof. Walsh has been studying AMR mechanisms for over 20 years, has published over 310 papers and publishes regularly in Nature and Lancet journals.
 He is director of BARNARDS, the lead Gates Foundation project on AMR, examining the burden of neonatal sepsis in Pakistan, India, Bangladesh, Rwanda, South Africa, Nigeria (Abuja and Kano) and Ethiopia.
 This project thus far has enrolled 36,000 mothers and analysed 2600 sepsis cases.

 Tim is also Principle Investigator of DETER-XDR-CHINA, a study examining the spread and burden of AMR in public health sectors and hospitals in 30 provinces in China.
 He holds an honorary chair at the Chinese Agricultural University and is an AMR advisor to the Chinese Government and was pivotal in the decision made by the Chinese government to ban the use of colistin on farms.
 He is also Principle Investigator of CUT-SEC, a ‘One-Health” project in China and Thailand.